 the transition to a capacity based charging regime (Article 4(3)); and

-application and extent of site and capacity product specific discounts (Articles 9 and 16).
+the application and extent of site and capacity product specific discounts (Articles 9 and 16).

 The broad Workgroup consensus was that the Proposal is compliant with Regulation 2017/460 [however specific concerns expressed by one or more individual members of the Workgroup are recorded in the relevant section/s of this impact assessment].